 British Commonwealth snipers usually operated in teams of two, a sniper and an observer.
 Binoculars were handy for general scanning of an area and a rifle scope could deliver bullets effectively once a target was “acquired”.
 This combination could work well when the enemy was exposed, but finding a well camouflaged enemy sniper was another matter.
-The British found that the 20 Power (20X) four-draw Telescope, Scout Regiment, Mark IIs was quite good for this purpose.
+The British found that the 20 Power (20X) three-draw (?)
+Telescope, Scout Regiment, Mark IIs was quite good for this purpose.

 This scope is of the traditional style used by the British Royal Navy and the Army and indeed, Horatio Nelson’s officers likely used very similar models in the late 1700s and early 1800s.